zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 As the popularity of BTS expands worldwide, there is a corresponding increase in the performance of their music videos and their online engagement.
 Each music video release, when combined with other factors like return dates, fan engagement, and worldwide search interests, presents a data-gradable cycle of engagement.
 Such interaction cycles are determined by viewer engagement rates, including like rates, comment density, trending, and engagement rates.
 All these work in conjunction with each other to produce a complex yet interesting success formula that, when analyzed with data science, could explain the process of BTS's success at an international level and how it keeps evolving with time.

 This project aims to examine BTS's global engagement model from a data science perspective.
-By analyzing a wealth of data, from music video performances and trend waves to the rate of like growth and comment density, I aim to uncover the key drivers of popularity with using both visualizations, statistical methods, and machine learning models, I want to show by the numbers why BTS has such a strong global impact
+By analyzing a wealth of data, from music video performances and trend waves to the rate of like growth and comment density, I aim to uncover the key drivers of popularity by using both visualizations, statistical methods, and machine learning models, I aim to show by the numbers why BTS has such a strong global impact

 ## Objectives